DavidObando/OpenAISDKTutorial/Readme.md

 1. Switch to the [step1](https://github.com/TsuyoshiUshio/OpenAISDKTutorial/tree/step1) branch.
 2. Start the project.
 3. Interact with the LLM.
 Your input becomes the `User Prompt`.
 Modify the `System Prompt` as needed.
-4. Debug the system and inspect the payload of the `Request` and `Response` in the
+4. Debug the system and inspect the payload of the `Request` and `Response` in the [ConversationExecutor](https://github.com/TsuyoshiUshio/OpenAISDKTutorial/blob/step1/OpenAISDKTutorial/ConversationExecutor.cs).

-ConversationExecutor

-.
 5. Read about [Prompt Engineering](https://platform.openai.com/docs/guides/prompt-engineering) and experiment with different patterns.

 ## Step 2: History